JamesJLA/DC311/README.md

-pulled data from dc311 for a simple database using python
+pulled data from dc311 for a simple database using python and postgres